-While the term "audit" is used in the Code of Virginia, the process adopted by Click or tap here to enter text. is meant to be a continuous assessment of our safety and security processes and procedures with the aim of identifying hazards, threats, and vulnerabilities that might pose a danger to life or property and/or may interfere with a safe, secure, and healthy environment that is conducive to teaching and learning.
+While the term "audit" is used in the Code of Virginia, the process adopted by [School Division] is meant to be a continuous assessment of our safety and security processes and procedures with the aim of identifying hazards, threats, and vulnerabilities that might pose a danger to life or property and/or may interfere with a safe, secure, and healthy environment that is conducive to teaching and learning.

 Attention to safety and security is not an annual event.
-In addition to state-required formal audit procedures, ongoing safety and security assessments are integrated into everyday activities such as ensuring doors are closed and locked after being used, visitors are checking in at the front office, and suspicious activity is being reported.
+In addition to state-required formal audit procedures, ongoing safety and security assessments are integrated into everyday activities, such as ensuring that doors are closed and locked after being used, visitors are checking in at the front office, and suspicious activity is being reported.
 This also includes planning, training, and drilling of emergency procedures, and notifying school administrators of any concerns.
-While state statute requires an audit of school division facilities be conducted every three years, Click or tap here to enter text. will enhance safety and security by implementing an ongoing identification and improvement plan.
+While state statute requires an audit of school division facilities be conducted every three years, [School Division] will enhance safety and security by implementing an ongoing identification and improvement plan.
 More information related to the state-required audit process can be found in the Resource Templates.